 Modern imaging techniques can provide noninvasive and detailed anatomic information that can be used in diagnosing the condition.
 Superior mesenteric artery syndrome is usually suspected based on signs and symptoms.
 A diagnosis can be confirmed by imaging studies such as an upper GI series (x-rays of the esophagus, stomach, and duodenum), hypotonic duodenography (an x-ray procedure that produces images of the duodenum), and computed tomography (CT scan).

-Surgery is rarely necessary but may be needed if other treatment strategies do not work.
-However, other treatment options should usually be tried for at least 4–6 weeks before considering surgery (Scovell, Hamdam.
-Uptodate.com).
+Surgery is rarely necessary.
+Ordinarily, it may be considered after other treatment strategies are tried but do not work.
 The usual surgical procedure involves gastrointestinal surgery and there are several procedure options.
-A multidisciplinary approach, including dieticians, is advised to help ensure patient well-being before and after surgery.
+A multidisciplinary approach, including dieticians, can help with patient well-being before and after surgery.

 For More Information and Resources Relating to SMA Syndrome